influxdata/docs-v2/content/v2.0/write-data/_index.md

 ## Methods for writing data into InfluxDB

-There are multiple ways to get data into InfluxDB.
+There are many ways to get data into InfluxDB.
+What follows are some basic ways to get started.

 ### User Interface

 When first getting started with InfluxDB, you can use the provided user interface to start writing data right away.
 By default the UI is at http://localhost:9999.
-Navigate to the interface using a web browser then follow the instructions below.
+Launch `influxdb`, and navigate to the interface using a web browser.
+Then follow the instructions below.

 1. Click **Load Your Data** in the navigation menu.
 2. Select the **Buckets** tab.